 As we are dedicated to bringing you the best of the Product community, we interviewed Nicole Lenzen, a former Senior Product Manager at BCG Digital Ventures, to learn more about effective PM qualities.
 You can read the complete interview here.

-Nicole isn’t the only one who talked to us about the qualities of an ideal Product Manager.
-Our alumni, some of which have already received multiple promotions or took better opportunities since working with us, as well as our instructor and influencer partners, have been contributing to this discussion ever since we started Product Gym.
-In fact, our curriculum and core values are centered around these principles.
+Nicole isn’t the only one who’s talked to us about the qualities of an ideal Product Manager.
+Some of our senior members have already received multiple promotions or have taken better opportunities since working with us.
+Also, our instructor and influencer partners have been contributing to this discussion since the start of Product Gym.
+In fact, our curriculum and core values are centred around these soft-skill principles.

-In our classes (as well as our discussions), we do our best to emphasize the fact that prioritization goes beyond giving points to user stories or having endless meetings with stakeholders to decide where to place tasks in the coming iterations.
+In our classes as well as in our discussions, we do our best to emphasize that prioritization goes beyond giving points to user stories.
+It’s more than or having endless meetings with stakeholders to decide where to place tasks in the coming iterations.
 Prioritization is figuring out which feature realistically answers the user’s needs and how it could be shipped, given limited time and resources.
-It’s about intuition, research and most importantly, knowing your users.
+It’s about intuition, research, and most importantly, knowing your users.

 Even as an experienced Product Manager, keeping your focus and trying to understand what feature comes first can be a challenge.
 Be sure to check our guest blog post by Andre Remati on how to use Kaiten, an interactive dashboard system, to make calculated decisions on what features to ship first.

 We know, it sounds silly to add this point here.
 At the end of the day, how could you be a great Product Manager if you don’t know what to work on?
 Well, as we discussed in the previous section, it is quite common for PMs to lose their focus.
 Meetings, client requirements, bugs, and/or internal issues could really hinder your team’s productivity.